-- response and closure must be met. - i.
+- b.
 All underground storage tanks which have been out-of-service for nine (9) months or longer shall be removed from the site before a building permit is issued.
-This requirement may be adjusted by the Fire Chief in situations where a clear timetable for the safe use of the underground tank is established. - 5.
-Plan Review and Approval.
+This requirement may be adjusted by the Fire Chief in situations where a clear timetable for the safe use of the underground tank is established. - Plan Review and Approval.
 Site plans for facilities with hazardous substances shall be reviewed by the Fire Chief, or his/her designee, prior to the approval by the Planning Commission.